zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-08-31-Cryosectioning-Protocol.md

 ## Input material:
 1. Start with [fixed tissue](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/), [embedded in a block of OCT]((https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Cryoembedding-Protocol/)) that has been kept at -80 ºC in a sealed container (large tube, wrapped in foil, in whirlpack, etc)
+2. 20 minutes before sectioning, move block containing tissue to -20 ºC freezer.
+Keep in sealed container.
+Transport to cryostat on dry ice.

 ## Sectioning
 1. Section using Cryostat at URI core facility